ealtili/Blog/Troubleshooting_Kubernetes.md.md

 ![](https://i.stack.imgur.com/Bzehj.png)

- for that to take effect now
-when you're working with git and source control kids will automatically check out these files as well so for developer windows developer come and checks out the file it will automatically switch it back to crlf and if a linux person checks it out it will set it to a live
+When you're working with git based source control tool it will automatically check out these files as well so for developer windows developer come and checks out the file it will automatically switch it back to crlf and if a linux person checks it out it will set it to a live